Book clubs in Delhi and book clubs in Gurgaon, for book lovers

 They also screen movies adapted from books, like The Little Prince and The Perks of Being a Wallflower, followed with a discussion on both the novel and the movie.
 Other times, they invite an author to speak about their book and then discuss a general theme connected with that book.
 Recent invitees include Bee Rowlatt and Rosalyn D’Mello, and for their meet on July 2, they had invited Tarini Bedi for an anthropology-themed meet.

-Become a member! : BYOB has chapters in many cities across India including Delhi, Bombay, Bangalore, Chennai, Surat and Hyderabad.
+Become a member! : Find a BYOB near you, it has chapters in many cities across India including Delhi, Bombay, Bangalore, Chennai, Surat and Hyderabad.
 You can join simply by attending a meet.
 To register for an upcoming meet, just follow the instructions given on the event page on Facebook.

-Read More: The book club also has a crowd sourced library, from which a member may withdraw as many books as they have lent.
+Read More: It also has a crowd sourced library, from which a member may withdraw as many books as they have lent.
 Recent invitees included Bee Rowlatt and Rosalyn D’Mello, and Tarini Bedi for an anthropology-themed meet

 TALKING BOOKS IN DELHI

-USP: The club passionately discusses books, critiques literature and members defend their favourites.
+USP: This Delhi Book Club passionately discusses books, critiques literature and members defend their favourites.
 The idea behind the book club is to give bookworms a platform to interact, indulge in their passion for books and learn from like-minded folks.

 Activities: The group has been holding meetups regularly with the theme ‘Read Lines From Your Favourite Books’ and the response has been overwhelming.
 The book club welcomes discussions on all genres.
 Both theme-centric and general meetups are held.